Buzzing across the Mekong River a chorus of put-put boat engines.

 And it is the Chams who are doing most of the fishing.

 Cham People – Islam in Cambodia

-Within the majority Khmer population of Cambodia are an ethnic minority called the Chams.
+Within the majority Khmer population of Cambodia is an ethnic minority called the Chams.

-This ethnic group were originally Hindu – as were others 1000+ years ago in Cambodia but later, instead of converting to Buddhism, they turned to Islam.
+This ethnic group was originally Hindu – as were others 1000+ years ago in Cambodia but later, instead of converting to Buddhism, they turned to Islam.

 Today Buddhism accounts for 95% of Cambodia’s population.

 But of the 150,000+ Muslims, roughly 80% belong to the Cham ethnic group.

 Some people follow traditional Sunni Islam, while others are Fojihed Muslims who adhere to a Cham interpretation of the religion, including belief of the supernatural and magical powers.

 Walking around a Cham settlement on the banks of the Mekong